scipipe/scipipe/docs/index.md

 ## Why SciPipe?

-- **Intuitive:** SciPipe operates by flowing data (files) through a network of channels and processes
+- **Intuitive:** SciPipe works by flowing data through a network of channels and processes
-- **Flexible:** Wrapped command-line programs or scripts can be combined with processes coded in Go
+- **Flexible:** Wrapped command-line programs can be combined with processes in Go
 - **Convenient:** Full control over how your files are named
-- **Efficient:** Workflows consist of statically compiled code that runs fast
+- **Efficient:** Workflows are compiled to binary code that run fast
 - **Parallel:** Pipeline paralellism between processes as well as task parallelism for multiple inputs, making efficient use of multiple CPU cores
-- **Supports streaming:** Can stream outputs via UNIX named pipes
+- **Supports streaming:** Stream data between programs to avoid wasting disk space
-- **Easy to debug:** Use available debugging tools or even just `println()`
+- **Easy to debug:** Use available Go debugging tools or just `println()`
-- **Portable:** Workflows can be distributed either as Go code to be run with `go run`, or as stand-alone executable files
+- **Portable:** Distribute workflows as Go code or as self-contained executable files

 <strong><small>Project links: [GitHub repo](http://github.com/scipipe/scipipe) | [Issue Tracker](https://github.com/scipipe/scipipe/issues) | [Chat](https://gitter.im/scipipe/scipipe)</small></strong>